ecmwf/open-ecpds/Options.md

 ### gcs.prefix
 Allow specifying a prefix, which refers to a part of an object name that comes before the object name itself and is used to organize and categorize objects within a bucket.

+### gcs.privateKey
+Allows specifying a private key that is part of a public-private key pair associated with a Google service account.
+It is stored in a JSON key file that can be downloaded when the key is created.

+### gcs.privateKeyId
+Allows specifying a unique identifier (40-character alphanumeric string) for the private key within a Google service account key file.
+If the value is not specified then it is using the entry from the "password" field.

+### gcs.projectId
+Allows specifying the unique identifier for the project in which your Google Cloud Storage (GCS) bucket is created.

 ### gcs.protocol
 Allows the selection of the SSL/TLS (Secure Sockets Layer/Transport Layer Security) protocol to use.